-This report outlines the corporate governance framework and practices of the Company with specific reference made to the principles and guidelines of the Singapore Code of Corporate Governance 2018 (last amended on 11 January 2023) (the "Code") and the accompanying Practice Guidance and other applicable laws, rules and regulations, including the Catalist Rules of the Singapore Exchange Securities Trading Limited (the "SGX-ST") ("Catalist Rules").
+This corporate governance report (the "Report") outlines the corporate governance framework and practices of the Company with specific reference made to the principles and guidelines of the Code of Corporate Governance 2018 (last amended on 11 January 2023) (the "Code") and the accompanying Practice Guidance and other applicable laws, rules and regulations, including the Catalist Rules of the Singapore Exchange Securities Trading Limited (the "SGX-ST") ("Catalist Rules").

-The Board confirms that for the financial year ended 31 December 2022 ("FY2022"), the Company has adhered to the principles and guidelines as outlined in the Code and where there are deviations from the Code, the reasons for the deviations are explained accordingly.
+The Board confirms that for the financial year ended 31 December 2023 ("FY2023"), the Company has adhered to the principles and guidelines as outlined in the Code and where there are deviations from the Code, the reasons for the deviations are explained accordingly.